pfcarrier/pg_sleeper/README.md

 # Notice - keepalive

 A word of notion on keepalive.
-Regarding which kind of network issue you seek to identify please keep in mind that pgx make use of a 300 seconds keepalive by default.
+Regarding which kind of network issue you seek to identify please keep in mind that most golang application use a keepalive default that is smaller then 5 minutes.
 This is a much more sensible keepalive setting then most default OS ( usualy 7200 seconds ).
 Meaning, this could mean pg_sleeper may end up not exhibit the same behavior as your application.
 To confirm/infirm you can use netstat to inspect the keepalive setting of your application tcp session vs what pg_sleeper is using.